MacsiDigital/laravel-api-client/README.md

 	$user->save();
 ```

 THe model will see if it already exists and call the correct insert or update method.
-If updating we will only pass dirty attributes to the persistance model.
+If updating we will only pass dirty attributes to the persistence model.

 You can also utilise other laravel methods like make, create and update directly in the model.

 We pass back helpful exceptions if it fails due to the API rejecting it.
-For example some API's will have unusual rules, in Xero you can only pass multiple contacts if you supply email addresses, in this case we would get back an exception:-
+For example some APIs will have unusual rules, in Xero you can only pass multiple contacts if you supply email addresses, in this case we would get back an exception:-

 ```bash
 MacsiDigital/API/Exceptions/HttpException with message 'A validation exception occurred : Additional people cannot be added when the primary person has no email address set.'